 Abstract

-Spatially resolved spectroscopy (SRS), based on near infrared, is better adapted to extract the physical information than classical spectroscopy.
+Spatially resolved spectroscopy (SRS), based on near infrared, is better adapted to extract physical information than classical spectroscopy.
 It was employed in order to monitor the particle size in emulsion copolymerization.
 The physical information, in the form of particles size, was distinguishable from the chemical information, in the form of polymer content, by their different impact on the spectra with respectively scattering and absorption phenomena.
 Different types of particle mean diameters were studied to explore the sensitivity of the SRS and the possibility to reconstruct the particle size distribution.
 A model based on partial least square regression was developed.
 Raman spectroscopy was also investigated to detect the variations in the particle size and how far it can be quantitative.

 Keywords: Spatially resolved spectroscopy, Raman spectroscopy, emulsion polymerization, scattering, particle size distribution